-Herts for Learning (HfL) has created this privacy statement in order to demonstrate our firm commitment to privacy.
+Herts for Learning ('HfL', 'the Company', 'we', 'us or 'our') has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this website: www.thegrid.org.uk (known as ‘the Grid’) including the intranet www.intra.thegrid.org.uk.

 This policy is also designed to let you know your rights and what you can do if you have questions about Personal Data.

-The Trust is the controller for the purposes of data protection laws.
+The Company is the data controller for the purposes of data protection laws.

 This document sets out the types of Personal Data (meaning information about an individual from which that individual can be personally identified) we handle, the purposes of handling those Personal Data and any recipients of it.

 We evaluate the relevant sites which we provide links to but HfL does not give approval or endorsement of those websites and we are not responsible for their content.
 As such, links to other websites are not covered by this policy and individuals are advised to check the privacy policies of those other sites for their terms and conditions.

 We are: Herts for Learning Limited

 We collect and hold personal information relating to our users.
 We may also receive information from other bodies linked to pupils' education, development and welfare.

 We may share Personal Data with other agencies as necessary under our legal duties or otherwise in accordance with our duties/obligations as a Company.